 The Großer Garten is impressive as an almost unaltered example of a formally planned Baroque garden with a superb parterre, cascades and fountains.
-Only the grotto – a walk-in work of art with figures, glass mosaics and pebbles, designed by Niki de Saint Phalle – comes from recent times.
 The palace, once the summer residence of the House of Welf, was destroyed during the Second World War and reconstructed as a conference centre and museum in 2013.

 Garden- and plant-lovers particularly appreciate the Berggarten.
-Countless indigenous and exotic plants flourish in this botanical garden.
-Up to 800 flowering orchids and plants can be seen in its greenhouses, one of the world’s largest collections of orchids.
+Countless indigenous and exotic plants flourish in this botanical garden, which among other things contains one of the world’s largest collections of orchids.

 The Georgengarten, which was laid out in the 19th century, is a park in the style of the English landscape gardens.
 The wide lawns, still ponds and decorative bridges were designed in a deliberate contrast to the ideas of the Baroque.